Close-up of rosemary with small blue flowers blooming on the stem outdoors.

 Rosemary flowers are edible and add gentle flavor

-The flowers may look delicate, but they carry a soft version of the same herbal flavor you get from the leaves.
+Rosemary flowers are edible and carry a soft version of the same herbal flavor you get from the leaves.
 It is light and a little piney, with a freshness that works beautifully as a finishing touch.

 I like to use the flowers the same way I use fresh herbs for garnish.
 Sprinkle them over a charcuterie board, especially if you already have rosemary tucked in with cheeses and olives.
 They add just the right hint of color and look like something you would find in a small European kitchen garden.